Chapter 12 : Lust and Damnation

 Hermione bent forward as well, leaning close to him.

-“You can’t make me leave,” she whispered in his ear.
+“What are you more afraid of, me or you?” she whispered in his ear.

 His hand jerked and turned over a vial, as he felt her hot breath on his neck – he did not expect her being so close.
 A surge of grave energy travelled up his spine and made the air feel hot and dense.

-“It’s not the Underworld I’ve come for, and you know that,” she continued, smiling.
+“It’s not the Underworld I’ve come for, and you know that,” she continued calmly.

-He sharply turned to face her; he was furious, but this time his self-control was challenged by greater powers than his everyday irritation caused by dull students or his visceral hate for Harry Potter.
+He sharply stood up; he was furious, but this time his self-control was challenged by greater powers than his everyday irritation caused by dull students or his visceral hate for Harry Potter.

 Hermione could feel the tension of his body as he grabbed her arm in an attempt to keep her further away from him.